Heterogeneous multiscale methods for rough-wall laminar viscous flow: HMM for viscous laminar flow over a rough boundary

-In more general situations in which the macroscopic flow has nontrivial dependence on $x_1$ and/or a nontrivial vertical component, a more general approach is needed.
-We propose to prescribe quadratic Dirichlet conditions for both the horizontal and vertical components of the velocity along each of the three faces of $\partial \Omegamic_{j, \rm D}$ (those that intersect $x_1 = s_j$, $x_1 = s_j + \epsilon$ and $x_2 = \gamma$).
-Let
+\emph{and periodic boundary conditions at $x_1=s_j$ and $x_1 = s_j+L_j^{\rm mic}$.
+In this case the projection operator $\pi_j$ simply maps from} $C(\Omegamac,\mathbb{R}^2)$ \emph{to} $\mathbb{R}$. \emph{Note that this approach is only practically feasible if the roughness function $\zeta^{\epsilon}$ satisfies $\zeta^{\epsilon}(s_j) \approx \zeta^{\epsilon}(s_j + L_j^{\rm mic})$ so that a periodic mesh for the micro domain $\Omegamic_j$ can be constructed without much error.} \emph{In situations for which this is not true or when the macroscopic flow has a nontrivial vertical component, a more general approach is needed.
+We propose quadratic polynomial Dirichlet conditions for both the horizontal and vertical components of the velocity along each of the three faces $\partial \Omegamic_{j,D}$.
+Enforcing the no-slip condition, some interpolation constraints, and that the quadratic profiles preserve the macro-scale mass fluxes guarantees a unique, well-defined projection operator.
+The details can be found in Appendix \ref{appendix:micro_bc}. } \end{remark}

-be the left, upper, and right computational boundaries of the micro-domain (the dependence of each $\Gamma^{\rm mic}$ on $j$ is implied).
-Then there are two quadratic profiles for each boundary, each with three coefficients to be determined, and hence 18 total constraints are needed.
-Let $u_k$ and $v_k$ be the quadratic profile for the horizontal and vertical component of the flow at $\Gamma_k^{\rm mic}$, $k=1,2,3$.
-The no slip requirement \eqref{eq:micro_cont} gives four constraints